HB1573 (2026) Compare Changes

 193:1-d Excused Absences for Civic and Career Technical Education Activities.

-I. Students in public or public charter primary or secondary schools who wish to attend civic events during the school day shall have their school absences excused.
+I. Students in public or public charter primary or secondary schools who wish to attend civic events during the school day shall have their school abscences excused.

 II.
 For the purposes of this section:

-(a) A "civic event" shall be defined as any event, activity, hearing, or meeting held by federal, state, or local government bodies, community-based organizations, or non-profit organizations relating to a civic or political issue.
+(1) Any event, activity, hearing, or meeting held by a federal, state, county, or local government office, agency, or body; or

 III.
-Schools shall be required to excuse 2 of a student's school day absences per 45 school day period for civic or CTE events.
+Schools shall be required to excuse 2 of a student's school day absences per academic year for civic or CTE events.

 (a) This paragraph shall not preclude schools from excusing further absences at their own discretion.

-(d) Students attending multi-day conferences for career and technical student organizations or civic leadership may have absences for such conferences excused with proof of attendance.
+(c) Students attending multi-day civics or CTE programs may have absences for such programs excused with proof of attendance.

 IV.
 Schools may require students provide evidence of attendance of the activity they claim participation in to verify the justification of the absence.
 Such evidence may include: